-Mark Aaron Polger is an academic librarian and information literacy instructor who has been working in libraries for over 30 years.
-He received his MLIS degree almost 20 years ago from the University of Western Ontario (London, Ontario, Canada) and has worked as a librarian in public, hospital, and academic libraries.
+Mark Aaron Polger is an academic librarian and information literacy instructor who has been working in libraries since 1988.
+He received his MLIS degree 20 years ago from the University of Western Ontario (London, Ontario, Canada) and has worked as a librarian in public, hospital, and academic libraries.
 Currently, he is the Coordinator of Library Outreach at the College of Staten Island, City University of New York (CUNY).

 At the College of Staten Island, his responsibilities include coordinating the library’s marketing and outreach activities, engage in campus community partnerships, and coordinate assessment of library services and resources.

 He is the liaison to the Office of Admissions and Recruitment and serves on the faculty advisory council for the Center for Global Engagement.

 He also teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
 He is also the liaison to the Psychology department and provides library instruction to that discipline and many others.